thomas-villagers/clojurelibgdx/README.md

     [com.badlogic.gdx/gdx-backend-lwjgl "0.9.7"]
     [com.badlogic.gdx/gdx-backend-lwjgl-natives "0.9.7"]

-The jars need to be in your local repository (something like ~/home/.m2/com/badlogic/gdx/gdx.jar; there is a command to do this -- sorry, I can't remember).
+The jars need to be in your local repository (something like ~/home/.m2/com/badlogic/gdx/gdx.jar;).

+If mvn is installed you can do this like so (repeat for gdx-natives etc.):

+    mvn install:install-file -Dfile=libs/gdx.jar -DgroupId=com.badlogic.gdx -DartifactId=gdx -Dversion=0.9.7 -Dpackaging=jar

 Now, fire up a repl: